 Modern teaches classes in American religious history, literature, technology, and aesthetics.

-Modern is currently a member of the School of Social Science at the Institute for Advanced Studies in Princeton, NJ and will be an ACLS Frederick Burkhardt fellow at the McNeil Center for Early American Studies (University of Pennsylvania) in 2018-19.
+Modern is a former member of the School of Social Science at the Institute for Advanced Study in Princeton, NJ and, most recently, an ACLS Frederick Burkhardt fellow at the McNeil Center for Early American Studies (University of Pennsylvania) in 2018-19.

 Modern is a former editor-at-large for The Immanent Frame.
 He was also co-curator of Frequencies: A Collaborative Genealogy of Spirituality and is currently co-editor of Class 200: New Studies in Religion (both with Kathryn Lofton).

 Watch Modern lecture on "The Mystical Brain" here.

 Be part of Modern's process of subjectivization here.

 Modern earned his bachelor's in religion from Princeton University in 1993, his master's in comparative religion from Miami University of Ohio (1996) and his Ph.D. in religious studies from the University of California, Santa Barbara in 2003.